‘Frozen 2’: After Lesbian Elsa Plot, Now Meth Addicted Elsa?

 The entire goal of the Montana Meth Project’s campaign is “to arm teens and young adults across the state with the facts about methamphetamine so that they can make well-informed decisions when presented with the opportunity to try it.”

-The use of Elsa for an awareness drive might lead to theft of intellectual property case.
+The use of Elsa for an awareness drive might lead to a theft of intellectual property case.
 Moreover, CinemaBlend notes that Disney holds the Frozen franchise in its esteem.
-The main characters, Anna and Elsa, are fan-favorite and portrayal of one of the characters in a bad light would not go down very well with the entertainment giant.
+The main characters, Anna and Elsa, are fan-favorites and portrayal of one of the characters in a bad light would not go down very well with the entertainment giant.

 However, it rather seems unlikely to get any comments from Disney.
 They even have maintained silence on the fan theory that portrays lesbian Elsa.
 Unlike the production house, Idina Menzel, who has voiced Elsa’s character, has shown her full support to the fans.